First Year FAQ

 What’s the deal with Welcome Week?
 Do I really have to go?

 All first-time freshmen are encouraged to attend the Signature Events throughout Welcome Week.
-Signature events are designed to help you transition into your first year at UofL and help you make UofL your new home.
+Signature events are designed to help you transition into your first year at UofL and help make UofL your new home.
 For more information on Welcome Week and to see the list of Signature Events, check out the UofL New Cards app.

 I’m worried about staying healthy in college.
 What resources are available?

-Health Promotion Wellbeing Central exists to promote the vitality, health, academic excellence, and resilience of the University of Louisville campus community.
+Health Promotion exists to promote the vitality, health, academic excellence, and resilience of the UofL campus community.
 They offer an array of services, programs, and resources that can help you maintain a healthy diet, manage stress, and build resilience during your first year.
-As a student you also have access to an amazing Student Recreation Center, which houses fitness equipment, classes, personal traininers and Intramural and Club Sports programs.
+As a student, you also have access to an amazing Student Recreation Center, which houses fitness equipment, classes, personal trainers, as well as Intramural and Sports Clubs programs.

 What is the required online sexual assault prevention programs?

 Lots of students experience homesickness.
 It might be tempting to go home every weekend when you’re missing your hometown, your family, and your high school friends, but often the best homesickness fix is to stay on campus and engage with others!
-Go to programs in your residence hall, invite your neighbor to dinner, find people from your classes to study with, attend an RSO meeting.
+Go to programs in your residence hall, invite your neighbor to dinner, find people from your classes to study with, or attend an RSO meeting.
 Talking to your RA or peer mentor is also a great idea.
 Odds are good that you’ll learn that they, too, experienced homesickness at some point, and they can share how they overcame it.

 I’m not feeling like myself.
 I think I’m having trouble adjusting to college.